Snow, rain, Arctic air headed for Massachusetts

 BOSTON (WHDH) - A midweek storm will bring snow and rain to Massachusetts before Arctic air moves in from the midwest and takes hold of the region.

-Meteorologist Jaisol Martinez says a mix of snow and rain will arrive on Tuesday night and make for a slick Wednesday morning commute.
+A mix of snow and rain is forecasted to arrive Tuesday night, making for a slick Wednesday morning commute.

+Parts of Franklin, Worcester, Hampden, Hampshire and Middlesex counties are under a winter storm advisory during the same time period.

-Points in Central and Western Massachusetts will see about 1-3 inches of snowfall.
-Higher elevations will likely get more than three inches.
+Points in Central and Western Massachusetts will see about one to six inches of snow.

 A wintry mix is expected to cause for wet roads across communities inside of Interstate 495.

-The system is expected to move out by 5 a.m. on Wednesday but frigid temperatures will then sweep in, according to Martinez.
+The system is expected to move out by 6 a.m. on Wednesday but frigid temperatures will then sweep in.

 The bitter cold will linger into Friday before temperatures climb into the 30s on Saturday.